Jiang Jiayi

-Jiang Jiayi (姜嘉怡 (Jiang Jiayi), born March 20, 2001 in Beijing) is a Chinese female curler.
+Jiang Jiayi (姜嘉怡 (Jiang Jiayi), born March 20, 2001 in Beijing) is a Chinese curler.

 Career

 Juniors

 Jiang was the skip of the Chinese national women's junior team at the alongside Han Yu, Zhao Ruiyi, and Shang Yining, where they would go 8–1 in the round robin.
 In the playoffs, they lost the semi-final to Russia's Vlada Rumiantseva, and then to Switzerland's Raphaela Keiser in the bronze medal game to finish 4th.

 Jiang would then return to international curling at the 2023 World University Games in Lake Placid, where she would now be the lead of the Chinese team, alongside former teammate Han as well as Dong Ziqi, and Zhu Zihui.
 At the University Games, China would finish the robin with a 7–2 record, and would go on to beat the United States' Delaney Strouse in the semifinal and then South Korea's Ha Seung-youn 6–4 in the final to win the gold medal.
 This would be China's first gold medal at the University Games since Wang Bingyu in 2009.